Berlin S-Bahn: Reunification

 After the Berlin Wall came down in November 1989, the first broken links were re-established, with Friedrichstraße on 1 July 1990 as the first.
 The BVG and DR jointly marketed the services soon after the reunification.
 Administratively, the divided S-Bahn networks remained separate in this time of momentous changes, encompassing German reunification and reunification of Berlin into a single city, although the dividing line was no longer the former Berlin Wall.
 DR and BVG (of the whole of reunified Berlin from 1 January 1992, after absorbing BVB of East Berlin) operated individual lines end to end, both into the other party's territories.
 For example, S2 was all BVG even after it was extended northward and southward into Brandenburg/former East German territory.
 The main east–west route (Stadtbahn) was a joint operation.
 Individual trains were operated by either BVG or DR end-to-end on the same tracks.
 This arrangement ended on 1 January 1994, with the creation of Deutsche Bahn due to the merger between DR and the former West Germany's Deutsche Bundesbahn.
 All S-Bahn operations in Berlin were transferred to the newly formed S-Bahn Berlin GmbH as a subsidiary of Deutsche Bahn, and the BVG withdrew from running S-Bahn services.

 Technically, a number of projects followed in the steps of re-establishing broken links in order to restore the former S-Bahn network to its 1961 status after 1990, especially the Ringbahn.
 In December 1997 the connection between Neukölln and Treptower Park via Sonnenallee was reopened, enabling S4 trains to run 75% of the whole ring between Schönhauser Allee and Jungfernheide.
 On 16 June 2002, the section Gesundbrunnen – Westhafen also reopened, re-establishing the Ringbahn operations.

-Tendering programme for the Berlin S-Bahn

-MTR Corporation, National Express, S-Bahn Berlin GmbH and RATP Development tendered for their procurement process, and were soon followed by train manufacturer Stadler Rail for their operations from 2018 to 2033.
-The specific contracts are: